 Dogs are different in their ways as some can manage to be alone better than others.
 But as a rule of thumb, it is not advisable to leave them alone for an extended period.
 As a universal guide, these are the desirable duration to leave your dogs alone:

 - Don’t leave your puppy alone for over 2 hours a day.
 They are in a sensitive phase, and it is essential to give them company and attention while they are growing up.
 Leaving them alone this early can develop severe separation anxiety.

 - Once a dog is over 18 months old, they can be left alone between 4 to 6 hours a day.
 As long as they are potty-trained and have physical activities keeping them busy, such as chew toys, they can be left longer.
 Dogs this age usually spend their time sleeping on their own while patiently waiting for your return.

 - Older dogs can be left alone for up to 6 hours a day, keeping in mind their health conditions and anxiety problems.
-House-trained dogs can be left alone for a few hours, as long as their needs are easily accessible, such as food, water, and toys, and that you take them for walks and exercise each day.
+House-trained dogs are more used to being left alone at home, as long as their basic necessities, such as food, water, toys, and potty area are easily accessible even without guidance from their pet parents.

 2. Low-Maintenance Dog Breeds

 If you are going to adopt a dog and you know that you will frequently be away from home, it is essential to choose the ideal breed for you.
 Some dog breeds are more independent and are more capable of being alone for a longer duration.
 Dog breeds who need more attention and socialization are more prone to developing separation anxiety and behavioral issues.